 Many people wouldn’t consider my going to Chicoutimi, Quebec as traveling.
 I was still in the same country, the total travel time was maybe 6 or 8 hours, and I was going to be in the same spot the entire time.

 Ignoring the short distance from Ontario, the lifestyle in Chicoutimi is very different than that of where I am from.
 This was one of the regions most in support of Quebec leaving Canada altogether.
 (Fun fact: in the 1995 referendum, 50.58% of Quebecois voted to stay in Canada, so if only a handful of voters hadn’t shown up to vote, Canada would been a very different country now.
 Moral of the story: always vote!)
-French was the dominant language and most of the older generations didn’t know any English.
+French was the dominant language and much of the population didn’t know any English.

 Living in one place makes you appreciate it more.
 Backpacking is a lot of city hopping; you see the main attractions and the bucket list items, but you don’t always get a feel for the culture.
-I thought I would be terribly bored in this little city in the middle of Quebec, but being there so long allowed me to explore the different neighbourhoods, the parks and forests and the surrounding towns.
+I thought I would be terribly bored in this mid-sized town in the middle of Quebec, but being there so long allowed me to explore the different neighbourhoods, the parks and forests and the surrounding towns.
 Chicoutimi actually had so much to offer, it just needed to be discovered.

 There are countless benefits to learning a new language.
 Creativity, memory and concentration are improved; it can distinguish your resume from others.
 But most importantly, it challenges you to get out of your comfort zone.
 It’s really uncomfortable trying out foreign pronunciation and trying to not say anything stupid, but you learn to laugh at yourself and overcome those feelings of doubt.
 I still get anxious and self conscious about my attempt at a French accent, but not nearly as much as I used to.